 - Class work which include video/novel reports, ICT research or homework activities. - Oral presentations prepared speech and/or seminar presented to the class - Fieldwork/Excursion Reports including sketches, worksheets, or surveys to be completed during the excursion and/or an in-class task based on the excursion work. - Assignments research/investigation of a topic following specified guidelines.
-This work may be completed as an individual or group task. - Design Projects projects designed and produced to meet a design problem. - Portfolios accompanying documentation records design project work. - Practical work range of practical learning experiences completed in class and/or at home. - First Hand Investigations original problem solving in Science using scientific method. - Body of Work (Visual Arts) selection of one or more art works that demonstrate process and practical and theoretical understanding of artmaking, to include a Visual Arts Process Diary (VAPD). - Viewing task. - Film-making.

-- Diary/Journals reflection on learning processes.

-- Logbooks reflection on the processes of making and creating drama.
+This work may be completed as an individual or group task. - Design Projects projects designed and produced to meet a design problem. - Portfolios accompanying documentation records design project work. - Practical work range of practical learning experiences completed in class and/or at home. - Firsthand Investigations original problem solving in Science using scientific method. - Body of Work (Visual Arts) creation of one or more art works that demonstrate process and practical and theoretical understanding of artmaking, includes Visual Arts Process Diary - Viewing task., listening task, scripted or improvised performance - Film-making, group work activities, peer assessment - Diary/Journals reflection on learning processes. - Logbooks reflection on the processes of making and creating drama. - Representation creation of visual representation or representation through performance.

-- Group work activities.

-- Peer assessment.

-- Listening task.

-- Representation creation of visual representation or representation through performance.

-- Scripted and improvised performance.